Welcome to ‘Get Going with Parkinson’s’! Please start your ‘Get Going’ journey with us today, by joining Team Parkinson's.

 John Stockwell - Ducati Ride for Parkinson's

-Kiwi born John Stockwell of South Australia leathered up for an epic ride around New Zealand mirroring a trip he had recently taken across Australia.
-He drove around much of the North and South Islands from late February until mid-April meeting and inspiring our members.
-John attended meetings around the country as well as motor bike rallies and special events, clocking up a significant amount of media coverage along the way.
+Kiwi-born John Stockwell of South Australia leathered up for an epic motorcycle ride around New Zealand, mirroring a trip he had recently taken across Australia.
+John drove around much of the North and South Islands, from late February until mid-April, meeting and inspiring our members.
+John attended meetings around the country as well as motorbike rallies and special events, clocking up a significant amount of media coverage along the way.